tareq11/Angular5-node.js-Web-project/README.md

 # Angular5-node.js-Web-project

-Both Pages are multiSites and singleSite, the site runs on Node.js on localHost and the connection to the database in mySql with tables:
+-Both Pages are multiSites and singleSite, the site runs on Node.js on localHost and the connection to the database in mySql with tables:
 *itour_feedback.sql
 *itour_properties.sql
 *itour_sites.sql